-From Mikurigaike Inn there are several hiking options, like the Jigokudani Onsen (Hell Valley Hot Springs) which is about 20 minutes hike.
+From Hotel Tateyama there are several great hiking options, like the Jigokudani Onsen (Hell Valley Hot Springs) which is about 20 minutes hike.
 But this is not a bathing onsen, as the water is boiling hot!

 You can also hike to the east, for about two hours, to the peak Oyama (3003 m), which apparently has a very steep final section.
 It is also possible to hike for several days/ a week further south to Kamikochi.
-This area is packed with inns and mountain huts where it is possible to spend the night and have something to eat.
+Or you can hike to Mt.
+Tateyama (about 4 hours).